hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 * `node_pool` - (Optional) List of node pools associated with this cluster.
     See [google_container_node_pool](container_node_pool.html) for schema.
+    **Warning:** node pools defined inside a cluster can't be changed (or added/removed) after cluster creation without deleting and recreating the entire cluster.
+Unless you absolutely need the ability to say "these are the _only_ node pools associated with this cluster", use the [google_container_node_pool](container_node_pool.html) resource instead of this property.

 * `node_version` - (Optional) The Kubernetes version on the nodes.
 Must either be unset or set to the same value as `min_master_version` on create.
 Defaults to the default